How to install Optional Features on Windows 11

 Install Optional Features on Windows 11

-Windows 11 allows you to install optional features in at least two ways, including the Settings app and Control Panel (if you have to add legacy features).
+Windows 11 lets you install optional features through the Settings app and the Control Panel (if you need to add legacy features).

 To install optional features on Windows 11, use these steps: